 We ruff the third Club (high, just in case we want an entry to dummy later in the hand) and pull the opponents' trumps in two rounds.
 Now comes the cost-nothing attempt at an end-play on West.
-We simply play off the ♥A K and lead another Heart.
-We are hoping that West was dealt the ♥Q and that this play will put him on lead.
+We simply play off the VA K and lead another Heart.
+We are hoping that West was dealt the VQ and that this play will put him on lead.

 Now you can see that West has been backed into a corner from which there is no escape.
-If West leads a Diamond, he makes our finesse for us.
+If West leads a Diamond, he takes our finesse for us.
 A Club lead (or the thirteenth Heart if he held it) would furnish a ruff-and discard.

-Deciding that a Club lead is the least of the available evils West tries that defense.
+Deciding that a Club lead is the least of the available evils West tries that defence.
 Careful!
 We have to ruff that in dummy and chuck the •Q away from hand.
 Chucking a Diamond from the table and ruffing in hand is self-defeating as we'd still need the Diamond finesse.

-However, finesses go wrong 50% of the time - more than that if the bidding suggests A it is, we have only winning trumps and the A so can claim the game. a key card is wrong.
+time - more than that if the bidding suggests •A so can claim the game. a key card is wrong.